Introduction of Movement Joint In Concrete

 Debonded Partial Contraction Joints

-This term is commonly, but loosely, used to describe any formed gapped joint, whatever its structural role and irrespective of whether opening or closing movements are expected.
+This term, often referred to as expansion joint in concrete, is commonly, but loosely, used to describe any formed gapped joint, whatever its structural role and irrespective of whether opening or closing movements are expected.

 Such a joint is intended to allow expansive movement to occur freely.
 It may be free (See above figure free expansion joints) – in which case it is essentially a free movement or isolation joint – or have reinforcement (See below figure reinforced Expansion joints) to transfer shear and equalize deflections.